 Additional electives such as Music Theory or Music History courses are available through yearly curriculum or Independent Studies.

 The student body produces several Open Mic Nights during the year which highlight an incredible depth of independent student creativity, musical and otherwise.
 There are music club opportunities in Upper School as well, which can be fulfilling outlets for students who cannot or do not wish to participate in one of the Ensembles.

 The choir performs a wide variety of ensemble literature for the entire community.
-The class focuses on acquisition and refinement of choral skills including diction, articulation, dynamics and producing a beautiful tone.
-Emphasis on part-singing and ear training are also part of this class.
+The class focuses on acquisition and refinement of choral skills including sight-reading, articulation, intonation within the harmonic structure, and learning to sing with healthy vocal technique.
+Emphasis on aural theory is also part of this class.
 In addition to providing concerts for the school community during the year, the choir performs locally when opportunities arise.